allisonmolski/latin101portfolio/translation3.md

 C. Translation
 Please translate the passage into idiomatic English.

-Erechtheus, the brother of Pandion, has four sisters.
+Erechtheus, the son of Pandion, has four sisters.
-At the time, Eumolpus, the brother of Neptune, came to Athens to attack, but he died.
+At the time, Eumolpus, the son of Neptune, came in order to attack Athens, but he was killed.
-Angry because his son was killed, Neptune said "Erecthei was sacrificed" Then, Chthonia, the first sister, was sacrificed.
+Angry because his son was killed, Neptune said "Erecthei was sacrificed" And so, Chthonia, the first sister, was sacrificed.
 The other sisters sacrificed themselves; Erechtheus was struck by a lightning bolt.